Documentation

 - Combine with Logs for full diagnostics

-- Keep PHP and WordPress versions supported
+- Keep PHP and WordPress on supported versions

 Troubleshooting